-Owned and managed by Adventure Network International, Union Glacier Camp is located in the southern Ellsworth Mountains, on the broad expanse of Union Glacier.
+Owned and managed by Antarctic Logistics and Expeditions (ALE), Union Glacier Camp is located in the southern Ellsworth Mountains, on the broad expanse of Union Glacier.
 The setting is spectacular.
 The accommodation spacious and comfortable.
 The meals fresh and delicious.
 The service and support unparalleled.
 Majestic peaks rise in all directions offering plenty of opportunities for scenic excursions, technical climbs and ski tours.
 At camp there is little wind, providing a comfortable environment to relax and take it all in.

 The camp is 1,870 miles (3010 km) from the southern tip of Chile and a stone’s throw from Mount Vinson, the highest peak in Antarctica.
 The camp's neighbours are at the South Pole, just over 600 miles (1000km) away.
 The geographic location is 79°46'S 82°52'W and the elevation 2, 297ft (700m) above sea level.

 Union Glacier Camp is only accessible by air and your journey begins with a 4 ¼ hour flight from Punta Arenas, Chile.
-A wheeled aircraft lands on a naturally-occurring ice runway on the Union Glacier, where you take your first steps in Antarctica.
+A Boeing 757-200 lands on a naturally-occurring ice runway on the Union Glacier, where you take your first steps in Antarctica.
 Climb aboard one of the specially adapted vans for the 5 mile (8km) ride to camp, where a warm welcome awaits you.

-Union Glacier is the only facility of its kind in Antarctica.
-The full-service camp operates during the Antarctic summer (November through January).
-ANI also maintain and operate the ice runway, a separate skiway and an efficient logistics hub to provide support to private expeditions and National Antarctic Programs.
+Union Glacier Camp is a full-service camp that operates during the Antarctic summer (November through January).
+ALE also maintain and operate the ice runway, a separate skiway and an efficient logistics hub to provide support to private expeditions and National Antarctic Programs.

 Much goes on behind the scenes to ensure your safety and comfort on the ice.
 Communications experts keep regular contact with the outside world.
 Heavy equipment mechanics maintain and operate a fleet of transport and runway maintenance equipment.
 A meteorologist provides weather information to flight crews.
 Experienced pilots fly you to onward destinations.
 And general support staff do the thousand-and-one tasks that keep camp in tip-top shape.

 Double-walled sleeping tents are roomy and comfortable.
 They are well suited to Antarctic conditions and are based on a design used by Shackleton’s Endurance expedition.
 Each tent houses two guests.
-You sleep in your polar sleeping bag with a double mattress, pillow and linen provided by ANI.
-The tents are naturally heated by the 24-hour sunlight and interior temperatures range from 25°F – 68°F (4°C - 20°C).
+You sleep in your polar sleeping bag with a double mattress, pillow and linen provided by ALE.
+The tents are naturally heated by the 24-hour sunlight and interior temperatures sit around 60°-70°F (15°-21°C).

 At each turn a new experience awaits.
 Take in wide open vistas from the top of Charles Peak.
 Explore ice pools in the Elephant Head Valley.
 Ramble along multi-colored Spectrum Ridge.
 Cross country ski over frozen fields of sastrugi.
+Take a fat bike for a ride.
 Photograph wind sculpted clouds, unusual snow features and a thousand shades of white.
 Navigate using GPS.
 Carve snow sculptures.
 Or simply relax and take it all in.
 For the more adventurous, try ice climbing on the massive windscoop surrounding Charles Peak, scramble up the serpentine Ridge of Mount Rossman or camp out on the polar plateau.

 Poor weather days provide opportunities for talks and skills sessions on diverse Antarctic themes.
 You can escape with a puzzle, game or DVD in our heated multipurpose tent.
 Sketch or paint.
 Meet other explorers and adventurers from around the world.
 Or relax with a book from the library.
 Whatever you choose to do, take time to experience the immense space and solitude that is Antarctica.